 These raw energy bars get pretty filling pretty quickly (probably because of the nuts and their fiber), but even if you do scoff a few too many you don’t need to feel particularly bad about it.

 So, the next time you need a quick pick-me-up for any reason – reach for your homemade raw energy bars.
 You know exactly what’s in them.

 - Pop the stones out of the dates and put them, the dried figs and half of the almonds and hazelnuts into a food processor and process until the mixture is uniform in texture.

 - Roughly chop the rest of almonds and hazelnuts.

-- Pour the mixture into a mixing bowl and add the rest of almonds and hazelnuts, the oatmeal, sesame seeds and agave syrup.
+- Pour the mixture into a mixing bowl and add the rest of almonds and hazelnuts, the oatmeal, sesame seeds and agave/maple syrup.
 Mix well with a spoon.

 - Lay the mixture between two oven paper sheets and flatten the dough (using a roller or similar) to about 0.5cm thick.

 - Stick it in the fridge for at least two hours, all night if possible.

 - Cut into bars and store wrapped in the oven paper inside sealed tupperware.

 Disclosure of Material Connection: The products above are linking to Amazon as “affiliate links” because we're affiliates!
 When you click on a product, it'll take you to its Amazon page where the price stays the same for you and Amazon pays us a small percentage.
 This helps us continue to provide quality recipes and pay for operating costs.